James Dewitt Yancey, well known as J Dilla, first emerged in the mid-1990s as one of the music industry’s most influential hip-hop artists.

 Something that made his journey unique was his use of the AKAI MPC (Midi Production Centre) sampler.

-The 2017 documentary How this legendary hip-hop producer humanised a machine broke down his innovative and game-changing use of the AKAI MPC (Midi Production Centre) sampler.
+In 2017 Vox created an informative short documentary video on the legendary J Dilla, breaking down his innovative and game-changing use of the AKAI MPC3000 (Midi Production Centre) sampler.

 Considered as the “godfather of lo-fi hip hop,” his influence on the music industry remains timeless as the release of his last album, Donuts, left a lifelong legacy and sadness after his demise.